hilfigertout/HackRshell/README.md

 - Add the ability to download or upload directories recursively.

+- Add some sort of automated testing function or file.

 - Somehow set up the .onAttach() function in zzz.R such that it can connect via a URL instead of an IP address.
 (Domain names are harder to change and harder to block than IP addresses.)

-- Obscure the traffic somehow such that it appears more innocuous than the text or data flying back and forth.
+- Obscure the traffic somehow such that it appears more innocuous than the raw text or data of the reverse shell flying back and forth.
 (The search term here is "Covert Channels.")

 - Use a serverSocket() function instead of socketConnection() to handle multiple clients, possibly with multithreading libraries to handle each one.

+- Write a Python implementation of the serve side, so the user doesn't need the R interpreter installed.
+(I've been trying, but getting the Python and R sockets to play nice is difficult.
+In particular, the download and upload commands don't work at all, the secondary connection always fails to open for reasons that I don't understand.)

 ## Personal Note

 This project was written for fun and was intended mainly as a proof of concept.
 It was not meant for actual offensive security operations, especially given that "malicious R package" is a niche and unlikely way of gaining a foothold on a target computer.
 Off the top of my head I can see this project being used to show what can happen if an unsuspecting statistician loads just any R package and to showcase the importance of sticking to the R libraries vetted by CRAN.
 Besides that, all things considered this isn't a particularly powerful reverse shell.

 I didn't write this program with a specific target in mind.
 I wrote it because I could.
 And now, you can enjoy it too!

+#### Copyright (C) 2022 Ian Roberts